TEALSK12/2nd-semester-introduction-to-computer-science/README.md

 ## Printing GitBook

-The 2nd Semester Introduction to Computer Science GitBook can be printed by navigating to [PDF Version](https://pdf.gitbook.cloud/preview?url=https://tealsk12.gitbook.io/intro-cs-2/#).
+The 2nd Semester Introduction to Computer Science GitBook can be printed by navigating to https://aka.ms/TEALS2ndSemesterPDF.

 ## Creative Commons Attribution Non-Commercial Share-alike License